Tuesday March 6, 2018

 Does your content speak to a specific audience?

 Sometimes it's easy to generalize your audience.
-As a business, you should narrow down your audience to a specific group of people - that could be college students in a specific city, homeowners from 30-50 years old, or stay-at-home moms from 25-40 years old.
+As a Florida business owner, you should narrow down your audience to a specific group of people - that could be college students in a specific city, homeowners from 30-50 years old, or stay-at-home moms from 25-40 years old.
 Then whenever you create content, you should write as if one person from that group is listening to you speak.
 You may have smaller groups within the overall group, so some of your content can speak to people in those smaller groups.
 As much as possible, get specific with who you're talking to so your message stays engaging and answers a need.
+Need to get the creative juices flowing?
+This blog was written for you!

 Does your content make a good case?